 Supportive Periodontal Care

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
-Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Goodner or Roberts will give you an excellent chance of keeping your teeth for your lifetime.
+Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Dr. Goodner or Dr. Roberts will give you an excellent chance of keeping your teeth for your lifetime.

 Why is supportive periodontal care important?